kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 Write a program that takes in an array of integers representing byte values, and returns whether it is a valid UTF-8 encoding.

+## Daily Coding Problem: Problem #966 [Medium]

+This question was asked by Snapchat.

+Given the head to a singly linked list, where each node also has a “random” pointer that points to anywhere in the linked list, deep clone the list.